 But for established farms, other than weather or other factors, plump, healthy-looking and relatively clean feet (think what you expect your kids’ feet to look like after playing outside) are the surest signs that your farmer is managing poultry birds properly.

 Fresh or Frozen?

-Some farmers sell chicken feet fresh, others frozen.
+Some farmers sell chicken feet fresh, others offer them only frozen.